RoggerFabri/SW.DatabaseCheckout/README.md

 - SW.DatabaseCheckout.Util

-  -Contains public Resources (Strings), one method that returns true if a given process is running and one method to post a message to Slack (You must configure you WebHook before using this).
+  -Contains public Resources (Strings), one method that returns true if a given process is running and one method to post a message to Slack (You must configure you WebHook before using this) See [https://api.slack.com/incoming-webhooks].

 - SW.DatabaseCheckout.WebServer